Blog-Hero-17

 The way you communicate with each different audience sector might be different.
 This includes different messaging and different channels.

-The key to understanding your audience is to know the quantitative data – their demographics; as well as their attitudes and values which form their psychographic information (qualitative data); and their geographic information (including online) to fully understand their aspirations and pain points.
+The key to understanding your audience is to know the quantitative data – their demographics; as well as their attitudes and values which form their psychographic information (qualitative data); and their geographic information to fully understand their aspirations, motivations and pain points.

 When Personal Branding Really Matters

-When executed well Personal Branding is a sustainable marketing and communications tactic that will grow your business in an ongoing and consistent manner.
+When executed well Personal Branding is a sustainable marketing and communications strategy that grows both leaders’ and organisational brands in an ongoing and consistent manner.

-However, there are three incidences when Personal Branding undoubtedly excels in its ability to deliver tangible results.
+However, there are three incidences arenas where Personal Branding undoubtedly excels in its ability to deliver tangible results.

 “A lot of people think paid media is essential to business growth.
 This is not true.
 It’s not a sustainable business model to rely purely on paid media.
 Authentic Personal Branding, strategic SEO Content and a strong social media presence can significantly improve your ability to both drive online traffic to your website and convert to sales.”

-– Tiare Leahy, Digital Manager at Vim + Zest Personal Branding
+– Kim Pink, Personal Branding Manager at Vim + Zest Personal Branding

 Did you know that 92% of people trust recommendations from individuals, even if they don’t know them, over organisational brands?**

 That’s where your Personal Brand comes in.
-Personal Branding can direct your targeted key messages directly into forums where your audience is engaging, such as LinkedIn and Twitter.
 A recommendation of a Personal Brand not only increases awareness of your service or product, but also improves the credibility of that recommendation increasing the opportunity of higher conversion rates.

 2. The Customer Pathway to Purchase